Kozea/Radicale/setup.md

 If you start Radicale now, it will initialize and fork into the background.
 The main process exits, after the PID file is written.

+You can set the **umask** with `umask 0027` before you start the daemon, to protect your calendar data from other users.

 ## Windows with "NSSM - the Non-Sucking Service Manager"